SUPREME COURT OF CANADA APPEAL & AGENT LAWYER

-How to Get (or Oppose) You Case in Front of the Supreme Court of Canada
+How to Get (or Oppose) Your Case in Front of the Supreme Court of Canada

 Even if you haven't succeeded at trial or on appeal, you might still have hope at a second or third level of appeal before the Supreme Court of Canada.
 Or maybe you did succeed at trial or appeal, and the opposing party refuses to give up, fighting you as high as the SCC.

-Getting a case before the SCC almost always requires advance "leave to appeal" being granted (though there are a few appeals "as of right").
+Getting a case before the SCC almost always requires advance "leave to appeal" (permission) being granted (though there are a few appeals "as of right").
 Only about one in ten cases which ask for leave get it.
-The key is to sell the SCC on the "national importance" of a case, including that it involves a novel legal issue, not just an issue personally important to the parties.
-Opposing leave requires the opposite, where even if there are doubts about the correctness of the decision below, it still doesn't warrant national resources being devoted to it.
+The key is to sell the SCC on the "public importance" of a case, including that it involves a novel legal issue, issues of conflicting appellate jurisprudence, and legal issues of national scope, not just an issue personally important to the parties.
+Opposing leave requires the opposite, where even if there are doubts about the correctness of the decision below, it still doesn't warrant national high court resources being devoted to it.
 Occasionally there are creative ways using the Supreme Court Act to bring cases directly before the Court without having a judgment from the highest court in a province.

-Our significant experience with the Supreme Court of Canada means we understand how to sell the Court on your position, be it to get a hearing, deny a hearing, or intervene in a hearing (to make public policy submissions as a non-party, advocating a particular view point).
+Our significant experience with the Supreme Court of Canada means we understand how to sell the Court on your position, be it to get a hearing, deny a hearing, or intervene in a hearing (such as to make public policy submissions as a non-party advocating a particular view point).

 Helping You Understand the Supreme Court of Canada Process

 You must realize in order for a leave to appeal application to the SCC being worthwhile: